The story of SPSP

 Working in Partnership

-SPSP, together with NHS Education Scotland focused on building the infrastructure to support this emerging improvement work and building capacity and capability across Scotland to ensure that there were enough skilled people to manage the programmes locally.
+SPSP worked with NHS Education Scotland to build the infrastructure to support this emerging improvement work and build capacity and capability across Scotland to ensure that there were enough skilled people to manage the programmes locally.
 This included Improvement Advisors, now Scottish Improvement Leader Programme (ScIL) and the development of a clinical fellowship for quality and safety.

 SPSP Breakthrough Series Collaborative